 Settlement is where everything comes together.
-There’s a lot of paperwork to file, money changing hands, and several people who need to be kept in the loop.
-Such as the real estate agent, the seller’s conveyancer, insurers and the banks.
+There’s a lot of paperwork to file, money changing hands, and several people who need to be kept in the loop, such as the real estate agent, the seller’s conveyancer, insurers and the financial institutions.

-One of our team members will be your representative to all these different people.
-They’ll make sure all the right documents are signed by you and everything is filed correctly to the right government department.
+One of our team members will act as your representative to help streamline the necessary interactions with all the different people.
+We’ll make sure you’ve signed all the right documents and ensure that everything is filed to the right government department – correctly and on time.

-Conveyancing.com.au is here to guide you through that vital work and answer any questions you may have.
-We’re here to help and make the process as easy as possible.
+To help make each step of your property-buying journey as easy as possible, we’re here to guide you through that vital work and answer any questions you may have.

 This article is provided for general information purposes only.
 Its content is current at the date of publication.
 It is not legal advice and is not tailored to meet your individual needs.
 You should obtain specialist advice based on your specific circumstances before taking any action concerning the matters discussed in this article.